ueberdosis/hocuspocus/docs/server/extensions.md

 ### Transformation

-As you probably already know from [the guide](/guide/transformations) the Y-Doc must be serialized into something readable by your application and when importing a document it must be converted into a Y-Doc respectively.
+The Y-Doc must be serialized into something readable by your application and when importing a document it must be converted into a Y-Doc respectively.

 Because Hocuspocus doesn't know how your data is structured, you need to pass a transformer to the Webhook extension.
 You can use one of the transformers from the `@hocuspocus/transformer` package.
 Make sure to configure them properly.
 In this example we used the TiptapTransformer that needs the list of extensions: